pytest-dev/pytest-timeout/README.rst

    stage.
 See below for detailed information on the timeout methods and their side-effects.

-The pytest-timeout plugin has been tested on python 2.7 or higher, including 3.X, pypy and pypy3.
+The pytest-timeout plugin has been tested on Python 3.6 and higher, including PyPy3.
 See tox.ini for currently tested versions.

 Usage